-The bravery and spirit of Ubuntu that oversaw Mzilikazi’s escape from Shaka Zulu’s brutal reign and not only create a nation from scratch but model a new brand of politics; the same spirit that inspired Lobengula to wage a war against the white invaders of the 19th Century cannot die.
-It must and will inspire this generation to rebuild and rebrand the Mthwakazi socio-politics.
+The bravery and spirit of Ubuntu that oversaw Mzilikazi’s escape from King Shaka Zulu’s brutal reign and not only create a nation from scratch but model a new brand of politics; the same spirit that inspired Lobengula to wage a war against the white invaders of the 19th Century cannot die.
+It must be recaptured and it will inspire this generation to rebuild and rebrand the Mthwakazi socio-politics.

 The first phase toward change is awareness; Matabeles literally need to be reminded of their circumstances in an independent Zimbabwe; the independence illusion has to be exposed for what it is – a toxic package wrapped up in a foil of deceit.
 We have persevered Zimbabwean independence because of the belief that we thought we shared with our Mashonaland brothers and sisters that a new politics was being born.
 We believed the independence was to be a base upon which all citizens were to equally access opportunities yet ZANU PF was driven by the desire for Mashonaland politics to dominate as opposed to accommodating Matabeleland.